Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Methods

-The second {\it ab initio} model is quantum-mechanical.
-It is based on the spin-unlimited method of explicitly correlated coupled clusters with allowance for double and partial allowance for triple excitations (UCCSD(T)-F12a).
-Quantum-mechanical calculations were carried out using the MOLPRO package.
+The second PES model is the electronic structure one which is based on the present calculations based on the spin-unlimited method of explicitly correlated coupled clusters with allowance for double excitations and partial allowance for triple excitations (UCCSD(T)-F12a).
+The electronic structure {\it ab initio} calculations were carried out using the MOLPRO package.
 The restricted Hartree-Fock method for open shells (ROHF) was used to construct the reference functions.
 The calculations were performed using the cc-pVDZ-F12 orbital basis set and the following subsets: cc-pVDZ(-PP)-F12/OptRI for identity resolution, cc-pVTZ/JKFIT (for H and O), and QZVPP/JKFIT (for Br) when fitting the density of the exchange operator and the Fock operator, as well as the sets aug-cc-pVTZ/MP2FIT (for H and O) and cc-pVTZ-PP-F12/MP2FIT (for Br) for the remaining two-electron integrals.
 Instead of explicitly taking into account the electrons of the lowest energy levels of bromine, the effective relativistic ten-electron potential (ECP10MDF) was used.
-The specific choice of the method and the orbital and auxiliary basis sets were the same as in \cite{Oliveira-rate2014} and correspond to a high level of quantum-mechanical theory.
+The specific choice of the method and the orbital and auxiliary basis sets were the same as in \cite{Oliveira-PES2014} and correspond to a high level of the electronic structure theory.
+We note that the POTLIB PES \cite{Oliveira-PES2014} used here and the MTP PES were fitted at the same level of theory.